arpi5191/Modeling-Somatic-Evolution-A-Cellular-Automata-Approach-Inspired-by-Conway-s-Game-of-Life/README.md

-# Modeling Somatic Evolution A Cellular Automata Approach Inspired by Conways Game of Life
+# Modeling Somatic Evolution: A Cellular Automata Approach Inspired by Conway's Game of Life